dotnet/docs-maui/docs/user-interface/controls/titlebar/titlebar.md

 </TitleBar>
 ```

 ## Match title bar and menu bar background color

-When using `MenuBarItems` you may want to match the title bar menu bar items background color:
+When using <xref:Microsoft.Maui.Controls.TitleBar.menubaritem> you may want to match the title bar and menu bar background color:

 ![Title bar with menu bar items](media/sample_2.png)

-To do this, modify the `NavigationPage.BarBackgroundColor` property to match the color of the title bar:
+To do this, modify the <xref:Microsoft.Maui.Controls.NavigationPage.BarBackgroundColor> property to match the color of the title bar:

 ```csharp
 public partial class App : Application